-Knowledge practice Demonstrate relevant knowledge of Catholic theology and Exhibit an awareness of the theological and pedagogical foundations of Religious Education at primary level Recognise important issues in relation to contemporary education in the Catholic school sector Demonstrate an awareness of the religious experience in the church community and wider culture.
-Skill Explore relevant insights of Catholic theology, practice and religious education religious education Apply the knowledge and skills necessary to deliver a religious education curriculum
+Knowledge Demonstrate relevant knowledge of Catholic theology and practice Exhibit an awareness of the theological and pedagogical foundations of Religious Education at primary level Recognise important issues in relation to contemporary education in the Catholic school sector Demonstrate an awareness of the religious experience in the church community and wider culture.
+Skill Explore relevant insights of Catholic theology, practice and religious education Develop lesson plans appropriate to the developmental level of children and in line with the proposed curriculum

-Develop lesson plans appropriate to the developmental level of children and in line with the proposed curriculum Compose ritual and prayer-service for the classroom and the school community, consistent with the Catholic tradition Employ practices that develop personal and professional development.
-Capable of grasping the unity Catholic theology, practice and
+Compose ritual and prayer-service for the classroom and the school community, consistent with the Catholic tradition

+Employ practices that develop personal and professional development.

+Competence Capable of grasping the unity Catholic theology, practice and religious education